How to Paint Over Powder Coat: A Comprehensive Guide

 Is it necessary to wait a specific amount of time before applying a second coat?

-Yes, if you follow the manufacturer’s recommendations for drying times, as this will ensure optimal adhesion and finish quality.
+Follow the manufacturer’s recommendations for drying times to ensure optimal adhesion and finish quality.